abdullahkocak123/Patika_FrontEnd_Course/README.md

-# Patika.dev Frontend Development Course
+# Patika+ Frontend Developer Program

 This repository contains all the exercises, mini-projects, and homework assignments I completed as part of the Patika+ Frontend Developer Program.